 This premier scholarship recognizes American Indian high school seniors who demonstrate strong academic potential.
 The full Ullyot Scholarship is valued at up to $20,000 over a four-year period.
 Recipients are required to maintain a minimum cumulative GPA of 2.5.
 Partial, one-time scholarships also are available to American Indian students who demonstrate a commitment to academic learning.
 Deadline Dec.
 1.

 Awarded to the highest ranking senior at the following South Dakota high schools: Aberdeen Central and Roncalli; Brandon Valley; Brookings; Huron; Mitchell; Rapid City Central and Stevens; Sioux Falls Lincoln, O'Gorman, Roosevelt, and Washington; Vermillion; Watertown and Yankton.
+This award is valued at $10,000 over four year ($2,500 per year).
 Deadline Dec.
 1.

 This scholarship awards up to $40,000 ($10,000 per year, renewable for four years) to an incoming first-year student who is a graduate of Spearfish High School.
 The scholarship recipient must demonstrate financial need and possess a strong high school academic performance record.
 Deadline Dec.
 1.